cfranco92/Java_SE_Course/README.md

 ```

 Remember that our IDE provides us with some shortcuts.
 For example, just by writing the word sout we can autocomplete the statement System.out.println () ;.

+---
+# Stages of Java programming
+1. Write our .java files.
+2. Compile, upload and verify our files with javac (IDEs allow us to compile with the press of a button).
+3. When compiling we obtain .class files with code that our computers can understand (Byte Code).
+4. The JVM (Java Virtual Machine) is responsible for executing the code so that it works on any device or operating system.

+Java is a language compiled and interpreted at the same time.